adamchainz/django-capture-on-commit-callbacks/README.rst

 ------------------------------------------------------------------

 Acts as a context manager that captures commit hooks for the given database connection.
-It returns the hook function as a list, from where you can all them.
+It returns the hook function as a list, from where you can call them.

 All arguments must be passed as keyword arguments.